-Learn how the CARES Act can empower you to support non-profits during COVID 19 with its new, financially beneficial tax laws.
+Learn how the CARES Act (Coronavirus Aid, Relief and Economy Security Act), can empower you to support nonprofits during COVID-19 with its new, financially beneficial tax laws.
 The impact of this pandemic is affecting many of our seniors, children and low-income families.
 Read below our summaries of the CARES Act.
 As always, please consult your personal tax professional.

 $300 Above-the-Line Deduction (Must Take Standard Deduction)